Casa de Campo for Families: The Complete Guide

 For meals at the villa:

-Best Time for a Family Trip to Casa de Campo®
+Best Time for a Casa de Campo Family Vacation

-Spring break (late March–April) is excellent for families — peak-season weather, a lively resort atmosphere with many families in residence, and the kids’ programmes running at full capacity.
+Spring break (late March–April) is excellent for families.
+Expect peak-season weather, a lively atmosphere with many families in residence, and the kids’ programmes running at full capacity.
 The teen social scene is at its most active.

 Summer (June–August) is the DR’s rainy season but works well for families with school-age children who cannot travel in term time.
 Rain comes in afternoon showers rather than full-day downpours.
 Villa rates are lower, availability is better, and the resort is quieter — which some families prefer.
 The summer camp programme runs in full during this period.

-January–February is the sweet spot for families who have flexibility: perfect dry-season weather, lower prices than Christmas, full resort operation, and a quieter social atmosphere.
+January–February is the sweet spot for families who have flexibility.
+In short: perfect dry-season weather, lower prices than Christmas, full resort operation, and a quieter social atmosphere.

 Honest Advice: Is Casa de Campo® Right for Your Family?